Reliability-based Topology Optimization using Stochastic Gradients: Numerical Illustrations

 \subsubsection{Results}

-We initialize the design parameters $\thetaa$ to 0.5 each and use the stochastic gradient descent step in \eqref{eq:sgd} and perform the design optimization with $\eta=0.02$ with a mini-batch of $n=8$ random samples per iteration.
+We initialize the design parameters $\thetaa$ to 0.5 each and use the stochastic gradient descent step in \eqref{eq:sgd} to perform the design optimization with $\eta=0.02$ with a mini-batch of $n=8$ random samples per iteration.
 We expect the parameters of the pdf $\alpha$ and $\betaa$ to be small since they need to satisfy \eqref{eq:pdf_const}.
 Therefore, we initialize them with $10^{-5}$ and use a small step size $\eta_F=10^{-5}$ for the updates in \eqref{eq:ab}.
-We run the optimization for 5000 iterations, which proved sufficient for all methods to converge.
+We perform 5000 optimization iterations, which proved sufficient for all methods to converge.
+Note that the update in \eqref{eq:ab} uses $w_0=1$ and $w_l=0,l=1,\dots,n_{\thetaa}$ for the first 4000 iterations, and only for the final 1000 iterations, we use $w_0=w_1=\dots=w_{n_{\thetaa}}$ with $\sum_{i=0}^{n_{\thetaa}}w_l=1$.
 Here, we use three different sampling strategies to estimate the failure probabilities at every $m=25$ iterations in the RBTO Algorithm \ref{alg:proposed}.
 For standard Monte Carlo sampling, we use $N=10^4$ random samples to estimate $\widehat{P}_F(\thetaa)$.
-For subset simulation, we use conditional probability $p_0=0.2$ and $N=1000$ for each of the levels.
+For subset simulation, we set the conditional probability to $p_0=0.2$ and the number of samples to $N=1000$ for each of the levels.
 For the hybrid approach, we use a 4th order PCE as the surrogate model and the tolerance level of $\gamma=25$.
 To estimate the coefficients of the PCE surrogate, we use least squares regression and evaluate the exact limit state function for 100 realizations of the uncertain parameters.
 As the cost of evaluating the PCE model is negligible, we increase $N$ to $5\times10^4$.
 Note that these values are chosen to produce accurate estimates of the probability of failure during optimization.
-To implement the failure constraint, we select the penalty parameter $\kappa_F=10^5$.
+To implement the failure constraint, we set the penalty parameter to $\kappa_F=10^5$.
 Figures \ref{fig:ex2_result_a}, \ref{fig:ex2_result_b}, and \ref{fig:ex2_result_c} show the designs obtained from these three sampling strategies.
 These designs look similar except for a few extra members near left side in Monte Carlo and hybrid approach.
 The subset simulation design has thicker members in those places.
 The total number of finite element solves required by each of these three sampling strategies during the optimization, however, varies by more than one order of magnitude.
 For example, the standard Monte Carlo approach requires $\sim 2.04\times10^6$ finite element solves compared to $\sim 6.0\times10^5$ for subset simulation and $\sim6.9\times10^4$ finite element solves for the hybrid approach.